 July 22, 1889 - The Mayor appoints a committee to organize the World's Columbian Exposition in Chicago.

-1906 - The search for The Field Museum's new, permanent home was not without controversy as the architect, Daniel Burnham, fought for legislative permission to build the Museum along Chicago's lakefront.
+1906 - The search for The Field Museum's new, permanent home was not without controversy as the architect of the Plan for Chicago, Daniel Burnham, fought for legislative permission to build the Museum along Chicago's lakefront.

 1914 - Construction begins on new home for Field Museum of Natural History at its new site in Grant Park at a cost of $7 million.
 Architectural firm: Graham, Anderson, Probst and White.
-Architect: Daniel P. Burnham.
+Architect: Peirce Anderson.
 See Field Museum Bulletin article, "The Burnham Plan and Field Museum"

 March 1920 - Specimens moved from Jackson Park site to Grant Park site.
 See the Library's flickr photo set, Moving the Field Museum (1920)

 May 2, 1921 - Opening Day at present Grant Park location.